John Bull (Pennsylvania politician): History

 Barkeyville, Pennsylvania.
 He was venerated in the city of Philadelphia for his service during the war.

 According to records, he was taxed for one slave he owned, slavery was abolished in Pennsylvania in 1780 but it was a gradual abolition and people still owned slaves until 1847.
 Bull was elected state assemblyman of the state of Pennsylvania Northumberland district from December 6, 1804 – March 31, 1806, while he was in his 70s.
 He unsuccessfully ran for Congress around the same period.
 Regrettably, his wife Mary Phillips Bull died at Northumberland, on February 23, 1811, at eighty years of age.
 He died on August 9, 1824, in Northumberland, Pennsylvania and is buried there.
 Brother John Bull was a Freemason and raised in Lodge No. 8 of Philadelphia where he became a Worshipful Master of the lodge.
 He was also admitted to Lodge No. 22 on August 9.
 1786.

 Family

 He was the father of six children.
 They had one son, Ezekiel William.
 He was a surgeon in the United States Army.
 They also had five daughters: Elizabeth, who married Benjamin Rittenhouse, brother of David Rittenhouse; Anna or Animus, who married General John Smith, of Virginia; Mary, married Joseph Nourse, Rebecca, married Captain John Boyd and Sarah Harriet, married three times.
 His great-granddaughter Mary Powell Mills married into the prominent Creole family named the Dimitry Family.
-His great-great-grandchildren John Bull Smith Dimitry, Charles Patton Dimitry, and Virginia Dimitry Ruth were all notable authors.
+His great-great-grandchildren John Bull Smith Dimitry, Charles Patton Dimitry, and Virginia Dimitry were all notable authors.
+Their sibling Thomas Dabney Dimitry was one of the first mixed-race Creole post office superintendents in the largest post office in New Orleans.